idrinth-thalui/core/dialogue/IdrinthClockworkDialogueMageStudyDirty.md

 - Shame about the dirt everywhere.
-It looks very well organized.
+It looks very well organised.
 - Books sorted alphabetically.
 A rare sight for a private library.
 - Logical storage system.
 Pity about the dust.
 - This book shelve was infested by book worms.
 Looks like the spiders won the war.
 Yeech!